jaysonvirissimo/subscriber/README.md

 ## Usage

-After installing locally, open the console with `bin/console`:
+After installing locally using `bin/setup`, open the console with `bin/console`.
+Put a multiline string between `Subscribe[]` like the following:
 ```
 Subscriber[
 <<~HEREDOC